 If your home has an inverted T-foundation, you have a crawlspace.
 These spaces are located between the ground and the framing of the first floor.
 T-foundations with crawlspaces became a very popular method for mass producing houses after WWII.
 There are literally millions of them out there.
 Here’s the shocker.
-If your crawlspace is like most, it’s likely one of the filthiest, nastiest places on the planet.
+If your basement-crawlspace is like most, it’s likely one of the filthiest, nastiest places on the planet.
 See our post on crawlspace nightmares.

 The UBC defines crawlspaces and attics as confined spaces.
 This means that they have access and sizing mandated by code and are not suitable for human occupancy.
 There must be room to make inspections, repairs and modifications to meet code.

 Homes built with crawlspaces lacking the required clearances have problems.
 Hatches are often too small for human access.
 Some have unsupported ducts, standing water, hanging wires, dangerous debris, rodents, asbestos and other dangerous things making access (or a hasty retreat) impossible.
 Homeowners must make substandard crawlspaces clean and accessible.

 Screened openings around the foundation perimeter ventilate the crawlspace.
 The building code determines the vent number and sizes as well as the minimum clearance space.
 This is an area where I have seen many code violations.
 I have yet to see a building inspector go into a crawlspace to confirm the required clearances.